HowSuen/GoalMe/README.md

 # GoalMe
-This is the repository that holds all the code for the Orbital project GoalMe, done by Tan How Suen and Jordan Soh.
+This is the repository that holds the source code for the Orbital project GoalMe, done by [@HowSuen](https://github.com/HowSuen) and [@jorrdansoh](https://github.com/jorrdansoh).

 ## Motivation
 For many students, university is the first time in their lives where they are truly independent, and free to define their own goals and progress.
 However, the extent of freedom and the multitude of choices students suddenly encounter can be overwhelming, making it hard to set clear goals or find any concrete ways to achieve them.